sculptures • permaculture • primitive technology • kayaking • links • index • about

 recommended books

-There is a multitude of books on the subject of sustainable living and related topics.
-Some, however, stand out from the crowd and a small but growing sampling of those, along with short descriptions, can be found on this page.
+There are numerous books on the subjects of simple living, organic gardening, health (physical, spiritual, etc), alternative/natural building, and related topics.
+Some, however, stand out from the crowd and a small sampling of those, along with short descriptions/reviews, can be found on this page.

 top choices